aisolori/getCPS/README.md

 # getCPS
 R Package for Pulling CPS Microdata from the Census API.
-Consisting of a collection of wrappers around the 'censusapi' & `cpsR` packages.
+Consisting of a collection of wrappers around the `censusapi` & `cpsR` packages.